 9. If you are on your period the day of your scheduled appointment, call your doctor to reschedule.

 Don’t worry—your doctor isn’t afraid of a little blood.
 However, when it comes to pelvic exams, blood can make the process a bit messy.
 Additionally, being on your period can cause inaccurate results for your pap smear and possibly disguise other underlying issues.
 Beyond the pelvic exam, your breasts will likely be more sensitive during your period, so your breast exam might be more uncomfortable than it would at another time.
 And don’t worry about rescheduling!
-Your doctor will understand and be happy to take care of finding a time that works better so you can have the best experience and accurate results from your exam.
+Your doctor will understand and be happy to take care of finding a time that works better so you can have an optimal experience and accurate results from your exam, although individual experiences may vary.

 10. Shaving or waxing isn’t necessary.